16: Association

 How To: Binomial Test

-To run the binomial test in Jamovi, go to the Analyses tab, select Frequencies, then 2 Outcomes Binomial Test.
+To run the Binomial Test in Jamovi, go to the Analyses tab, select Frequencies, then 2 Outcomes Binomial Test.

 - Move a 2-group nominal variable to the Variables box.